 1.3 Project Description

 The "Traffic Congestion Reduction and Management System" project aims to tackle the ongoing problem of traffic congestion in urban areas with the knowledge and skills of Data Analysis.
-The project's main objective is to use skills such as data collection, analysis, and management techniques to improve and optimize traffic flow and reduce congestion in Philadelphia, Pennsylvania.
-By collecting historical and real-time data from diverse sources, including public and government websites and crowdsourced data from navigation apps such as Google Maps and Apple Maps, and applying modern data analysis tools and predictive modeling, this project aims to provide real-time traffic monitoring, navigation guidance, and incident reporting through a user-friendly web-based dashboard for City Planners.
+The project's main objective is to use techniques such as data collection, analysis, and management techniques to improve and optimize traffic flow and reduce congestion in Philadelphia, Pennsylvania.
+By collecting historical and real-time data from different sources, including public and government websites and crowdsourced data from navigation apps such as Google Maps and Apple Maps, and applying modern data analysis tools and predictive modeling, this project aims to provide real-time traffic monitoring, navigation guidance, and incident reporting through a user-friendly web-based dashboard for City Planners.

 This project is both a practical and innovative solution to address and tackle urban traffic congestion.
 This project has the potential to benefit various stakeholders.
 Urban Planning Departments can use the system's data-driven insights to make better decisions about City Planning, and Urban infrastructure development.
-Local Municipal Authorities can take better decisions and enforce laws insuring the safer and less congested low maintenance roads.
+Local Municipal Authorities can take better decisions and enforce laws insuring the safer and less congested lower maintenance roads.
 Locals or the Normal Public can make better decisions in planning their trips avoiding congestion and long waiting times in longer commutes.
 Businesses will benefit from smoother logistics and more consumer output due to lesser congestion of traffic in the city.
 In summary, this project plans to solve multiple problems for all kinds of people in the city thus boosting the economy and overall development of the city.

 1.4 Problem Statement and Background